 On the subject of the river Segura, be sure to walk across the Puente de los Peligros.
 It’s Murcia’s oldest stone bridge and dates back to the 18th century.

-Santa Clara la Real Convent Museum and El Valle regional park
+Santa Clara la Real Convent Museum

 For a spot of culture, you may want to see Santa Clara la Real Convent Museum.
 It’s a monastery that also has the architectural and archaeological remains from the Muslim and Christian royal palaces.
 Inside the museum is an array of art and archaeology from the period of Al-Andus.